What Is Snap? How To Apply, Eligibility and How Much To Expect

 Immigrant Eligibility

-Documented immigrants – those with a green card — who have lived in the country for five years, are receiving disability-related assistance or benefits, or are children under 18, are eligible for SNAP.
-DACA recipients are not eligible.
+Immigrants – those with a green card — who have lived in the country for five years, are receiving disability-related assistance or benefits, or are under 18, are generally eligible for SNAP.
+Non-citizens, such as those admitted for humanitarian reasons or those admitted for permanent residence, may also be eligible.

 Eligibility for College Students